 - Modelling indicates that a total of 322 eligible births will have received the intervention since the start of the project.
 This is projected to have prevented seven cases of cerebral palsy across the West of England, representing a potential lifetime financial saving of up to £5.1 million (as of February 2017), including health care, productivity and social costs.

-- If rolled out nationally, it is estimated that up to 1,400 low birthweight babies could benefit from this intervention each year.
+- It is estimated that up to 700 low birthweight babies could benefit from this intervention each year if rolled out across England.

 From a non-clinical perspective, I hadn’t heard that you could do anything to prevent cerebral palsy. so I came into it through the Academic Health Science Network.
 I just met the project lead to see if I could offer her any project support, but actually all the project materials and the collateral from the AHSN was there.
 I didn’t really have to do anything because it was all there.
 From my perspective it was evidence-based, it was a good thing to do… so now we’re just rolling it out.
 For me it was just a no-brainer to do”